tormi/WunderWay/projects/backlogs-and-planning.md

 The product backlog lists all of the requirements that the client has specified.
 The product backlog is owned by them (the Product Owner) and it’s their responsibility (supported by the Scrum Master and the Project Director) to order the backlog in priority order, with those items delivering the most value first.

 We use <a href="https://rally1.rallydev.com">Rally</a> to manage our backlogs.
-Each project is provided with it's own Rally instance and members of the project team (Wunderroot and the client) are provided with access.
+Each project is provided with it's own Rally instance and members of the project team (Wunderkraut and the client) are provided with access.

 When the project first reaches this stage the Scrummaster will prepare the Rally account for the team.

 ## Sprint Planning, Sprint Backlog & Estimation Accuracy

 The project is delivered in iterations, referred to as sprints.
 The length of each sprint is agreed during the project initiation but is generally between 2-4 weeks.

 Each sprint selects stories from the backlog, those with the highest priority and adds them to the sprint backlog.